 Fall Youth Sunday School

-6th-12th graders are welcome for our Fall Sunday School series!
+6th-12th graders are welcome to join our Fall Sunday School series!
 Join us as we consider the unique characteristics of Mark’s Gospel -- which is known for its simple writing style, fast-paced and episodic coverage of Jesus’s life, and emphasis on the actions of Christ more than His teachings.

 Niner-Niner